RobinBoers/geheimesite.nl/README.md

 ## Webmentions

-In addition to @mentions, I also send [webmentions](https://webmention.net).
-It works similarly; after publishing I run the following command:
+In addition to @mentions, I also send [Webmentions](https://webmention.net).
+It works similarly; after publishing, I run the following command:

 ```shell
 bake webmentions
 ```

-...which sends webmentions to any URLs that I've linked to in the post, using the amazing [`wm`](https://github.com/remy/wm) CLI.
+...which sends Webmentions to any URLs that I've linked to in the post, using the amazing [`wm`](https://github.com/remy/wm) CLI.

 I also built